A BusinessRescueExpert special report into an unprecedented year

 This is the story of 2020 – a “Year of Lockdowns”.

-COVID-19 caused more economic damage to the UK than Napoleon, Hitler and The Kaiser
+Covid-19 caused more economic damage to the UK than Napoleon, Hitler and the Kaiser combined

 In an already historic year, we should start with the news about history being made.